strudelAndCoffee/e-flea/README.md

+# eFlea

-# eFlea - a virtual DIY marketplace for independent retailers and vendors
+A virtual DIY marketplace for independent retailers and vendors

 ## Dev Dependencies